omoh128/blog-theme/README.md

 # For second part : I  created custom post type, to enable me to  get the data for  single-event.php and i also created archive-event.php.

- # Build  theme using NPM and Composer in order to load dependencies and packages.
+ .Build  theme using NPM and Composer in order to load dependencies and packages.

- # Features:OOP PHP, and namespaces with PSR4 autoload.
+ .Features:OOP PHP, and namespaces with PSR4 autoload.